Frequently Asked Questions

 Are you handicapped accessible?

+Late?
 Keep coming!
 We will catch you up when you arrive.

 May I receive a refund for an event I am unable to attend?

 If a workshop has fewer than 4 attendees registered or does not meet the project minimum, we may cancel the event and refund or transfer your reservation.
+You will be notified of a cancellation 24 hours before your event occurs.

-Do you provide alcohol?
+Do you provide food/alcohol?

-*No outside alcoholic beverages are permitted
+*No outside alcoholic beverages or food will be permitted

 How often are projects rotated?